saucelabs/sauce-docs/docs/api-testing/integrations/pagerduty-webhooks.md

 See [Adding Incoming Webhooks](/api-testing/integrations/apifctl-cicd-integration/#adding-incoming-webhooks).

 ## Testing Connectors
-The Test Connectors feature tests the functionality of each connector as defined in its settings, but will not display any notifications on the dashboard.
+The Test Connectors feature tests the functionality of all connectors you have set up (as defined in their settings), but will not display any notifications on the dashboard.
 Testing a connector before executing it can minimize the time you spend creating connectors.

 To test a connector:
 1. Log in to Sauce Labs > click **API Testing**.